 “Where I disagree and where I have been not only skeptical but actively resistant is the place in which those partnerships replicate something that should be happening at the institution, building a capacity that the institution should be building and creating itself,” said Dr. Maloney during D2L’s Teach & Learn podcast.
 “The most obvious example is when the design and delivery of courses happens with a partnership rather than at the institution, we tend to then basically offshore a core capacity of an institution.
 A capacity that, quite frankly, a lot of institutions haven’t recognized is a core capacity.

 “That’s the problem from the beginning.
 They don’t realize: ‘Wait a minute, we should know how to do this because this is what we are actually being asked to do by our students.
 If we don’t know how to do this and we’re giving this to someone else, what is our role?
 Are we just the infrastructure, are we just the summer camp for students to come to?
 Are we just housing or are we actually here to do something, which is the teaching and learning mission?’
 We need to continue to maintain that capacity.”

-In this episode of the Teach & Learn podcast we take a look back at the bigger issues that affected higher education over the last year, but also turn our gaze forward to 2023.
+In today’s episode, we take a look back at the bigger issues that affected the higher education landscape over the last year with Dr. Joshua Kim and Dr. Edward Maloney.